Alu018/d-acc-misinformation-plug-in/README.md

 ### Flagging Feature
 - **Highlight & Flag Content**: Select text, images, or videos on any webpage
 - **Categorization**: Flag content as:
+  - Scam
-  - AI Misinformation
+  - Misinformation
-  - Harmful Information
-  - Misleading Content
+  - Fake Profile
   - Other
+- **AI-Powered Verification** (Optional): Use your own OpenAI API key to verify misinformation flags with web search
 - **Add Notes**: Include optional notes with your flags
+- **Confidence Levels**: Indicate how confident you are in your flag (0-100%)
 - **Persistent Storage**: All flags are stored in a Supabase database

 ### Viewer Feature